Introduction to Project Management

 Registration Fees

-The per student registration fee is $1,895, and includes the seminar, course materials, breakfast, morning and afternoon refreshments.
+The per student registration fee for the hands-on classroom session is $1,995, and includes the seminar, course materials, and morning and afternoon refreshments.

-Class begins at 8:30 AM each day and concludes at 4:30 PM unless otherwise directed.
+Classoom training begins at 8:30 AM each day and concludes at 4:30 PM unless otherwise directed.
 Please arrive early on the first day to sign-in and meet fellow attendees.
-If you register less than a week in advance of a class, please bring your confirmation letter.
+If you register less than one week in advance of a class, please bring your confirmation letter.
 Business casual attire is appropriate.
+For information on virtual training session start and stop times, refer to the course schedule below.

 Seminar Schedule